 Perchance a long-awaited meeting will take place.
 An old friend may show up to see how you’re doing and share what they’ve been up to all this time.

-The High Priestess is a quiet person, even mysterious sometimes, someone who can offer great advice and help you solve your problems with an aura of certainty and integrity.
-She’s admired for her talents, her intuition, and her steadfast, albeit introvert character.
+The High Priestess is a quiet person, even mysterious sometimes, someone, who can offer great advice and help you solve your problems with an aura of certainty and integrity.
+She’s admired for her talents, her intuition, and her steadfast, albeit introverted character.

 Often referring to a generous and kind female individual, the High Priestess radiates a graceful aura of devotion.
 She will be strongly devoted to at least one aspect of her life, be that a family, a career, art, helping others, etc.